open-contracting/standard/docs/guidance/design.md

 ## Understand your context

 How does public contracting work in your jurisdiction?
-What does the law require to be made public?
+What does the law oblige to be made public?
 What are the opportunities or barriers to greater openness?
 Which stakeholders ought to be involved?
 What institutional and technical skills and experience do stakeholders have?

 The answers to these questions will help you to develop a robust publication plan.
 A scoping study can help your team to understand your political, legal, and technical context.